sodascience/metasyn/docs/source/api/metasyn.distribution.rst

 =================

 This page serves as an overview of the various distributions available in the ``metasyn.distribution`` module.
-Clicking on a distribution will take you to its respective API reference, where you can find more information on it and its parameters.
+Clicking on a distribution will take you to a page with more information, including its parameters.

 Categorical Distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^